hoanhan101/gray/_posts/2019-12-15-gtci-sliding-window.md

 ### 1. Given an array, find the average of all contiguous subarrays of size k.

-You may assume that each input would have exactly one solution, and you may not use the same element twice.

 Example:
 ```
 - Input: []int{1, 3, 2, 6, -1, 4, 1, 8, 2}, k=5